 The Woods Soldier Family Care Center is a 21,296-square-foot addition used to relocate the administrative functions for Evans Army Hospital.
 The project is a two-story freestanding addition connected by a second-story walkway.
-The facility houses the Executive Branch and Command Group, OPS/Security/E&T, Human Resources, and Quality Support.
+The facility houses the Executive Branch and Command Group, Operating Subsystem/Security/Employment and Training, Human Resources, and Quality Support.

 The courtyard serves as an attractive outdoor environment and provides calming elements in the landscape such as a water feature, seating and planting.
 A curved pathway allows people to travel throughout the courtyard and experience the surrounding features.
 In the center of the courtyard, a fountain feature provides background noise and visual interest.